Hackhoven/music-database-system/README.md

 ## Contributions
 Feel free to fork this project and adapt it to your needs.
 Contributions, suggestions, and improvements are welcome.

-## License
-This project is available under the MIT License.
-See the LICENSE file for more details.